 How to Protect Your Family from Carbon Monoxide

-There’s no justification to take a chance with carbon monoxide poisoning.
+There’s no point to take a chance with carbon monoxide poisoning.

-Here are three precautions you can take to keep your family safe:
+Here are three ways you can take to keep your family safe:

 - Every house with at least one gas appliance, attached garage or fireplace needs to have a carbon monoxide detector.
-You should have a sensor on each level of your residence, in addition to the basement and garage.
-You also need to install one inside or outside of every bedroom.
-Aren’t using a carbon monoxide alarm in your house?
+You need to have a sensor on all levels of your house, on top of the basement and garage.
+You also should install one inside or outside of all bedrooms.
+Don’t use a carbon monoxide alarm in your house?

 Call Strand Brothers Service Experts at 512-596-1257 to purchase one.
 Ask our specialists about our economical Wi-Fi carbon monoxide systems.

-- If you currently use a carbon monoxide alarm, frequently test or swap out the batteries.
-You should look at batteries every season, and replace the alarm every three to five years.
+- If you currently use a carbon monoxide alarm, regularly test or swap out the batteries.
+You should look at batteries every season, and get a new alarm every three to five years.

-- If your carbon monoxide system sounds, get out of your house without delay and phone 911.
+- If your carbon monoxide system sounds, exit your residence without delay and phone 911.

-Protect Your Loved Ones with Assistance from Strand Brothers Service Experts
+Keep Your Family Safe with Assistance from Strand Brothers Service Experts

-Carbon monoxide doesn’t have to be terrifying, and with the proper steps your house can be safe from the dangerous gas.
+Carbon monoxide doesn’t have to be terrifying, and with the right precautions your family can be safe from the dangerous gas.
 Make the proper changes and call Strand Brothers Service Experts at 512-596-1257 to learn more.